 ---|---|---|---|

-Remember to check for residency duration requirements if claiming the full homestead exemption.
+Remember the federal residency rule: to claim Texas exemptions you must have been domiciled in Texas for the 730 days before filing.
+Also review the 1,215-day federal homestead cap noted above.
 For the latest updates, consult the official Texas statutes or a local attorney.

 - Texas Constitution, Article XVI